 SubObject2Type object2 = object1.subobject2 ...

-In the end, when you don’t need these objects, they should be set to nil value.
+In the end, when you don’t need these objects, they should be set to null.

 • Deinitializing Engine periodically

-Sometimes deinitializing Engine from time to time may help to prevent memory issues.
+Sometimes deinitializing Engine after processing batch of documents complete prevents memory issues.
 For example, you may call deinitialize Engine and initialize it again every 1000 images.